Suno Style Control: Genre, Tempo, Instruments (v5.5)

 Step by step

-1. Lead with one genre word.
-Suno averages when you stack two — pick the strongest one and commit.
+1. Lead with one genre word. v5.5 averages two stacked genres, so pick the strongest one and commit.

 3. Add 2-4 specific instruments.
 Be granular: acoustic guitar beats guitar, 808 kick beats drums.